What we know so far about the disappearance of Mizzou student Riley Strain

 What we know so far about the disappearance of University of Missouri student Riley Strain

-The 22-year-old University of Missouri student was last seen on Friday night, after being asked to leave a Nashville bar reports Dan Gooding
+The 22-year-old University of Missouri student was last seen on 8 March after being asked to leave a Nashville bar reports Dan Gooding

 University of Missouri student Riley Strain was out with his fraternity brothers in Nashville, Tennessee, on Friday 8 March when he disappeared.